greenhost/viper/doc/README.md

 ## The windows service

 The windows service is the one in charge of opening the connection to the VPN and closing it as well as monitoring its state.
+To do this OpenVPN and the TAP-Windows driver included in the package must be installed.

+#### Pre-requisites
+To let the monitor know where the OpenVPN client is, you must have an environment variable called *OPENVPN_HOME* that points to the folder where your OpenVPN installation is.

 #### Installation
 To install the windows service you will need to open a *Command Prompt* in *Administrator mode*.
 For this go to your windows menu, right click on the *Command Promp* and select the item labeled as *Run as administrator*.